stormpath/stormpath-framework-spec/registration.md

 #### <a name="AUTO_LOGIN"></a> AUTO_LOGIN

-If enabled AND the the request is `Accept: text/html` AND an account is successfully created AND the account status is ENABLED, then issue a 302 Redirect to the POST_REGISTRATION_URL
+If enabled, will create the `access_token` cookie and redirect the user to the POST_REGISTRATION_REDIRECT_URL if they have successfully registerd.
+See the [POST Response Handling](#POST_Response_Handling) section for more details.
+Works in conjunction with our Email Verification feature.

 <a href="#top">Back to Top</a>